 These are again usually in the form of effects of a project on the external environment.
 It measures the effects due to changes in pollution levels, safety, security, etc., because of a project or otherwise.

 The managers will thoroughly evaluate the above three effects of a project.
 In case the benefits outnumber the costs, the project is viable and vice-versa.

 Comparison and Selection

 The managers will then compare various options available in the form of inputs, resources, or similar other projects.
 They will try to put a monetary tag on every possible factor involved in the project and its alternatives.
 They will describe or try to quantify the effects to the maximum possible extent in case they are unable to put a price or monetary value to every effect.

-The decision-makers also take into account all the possible uncertainties and risks that can arise out of a project.
-They then finally take a calculated and informed decision.
+The decision-makers also consider all the possible uncertainties and risks that can arise out of a project.
+They then finally make a calculated and informed decision.
 They will choose the best alternative among the various options that are available.